Drassil/ai-memory/README.md

 ### 2. Create the Index

-You need to create an index with the prefix `index-ai-memory-` and a suffix that you can set in the configuration file under the `AI_MEMORY_ELASTIC_SEARCH_INDEX_SUFFIX` variable.
+You need to create an index with the prefix `index-ai-memory-` and a suffix that you can set in the configuration file under the `AI_MEMORY_ELASTIC_SEARCH_WRITE_INDEX_SUFFIX` variable.
 This can be done via the Elasticsearch CLI or Kibana.

 Example using Elasticsearch CLI:
 ```sh